green-coding-solutions/website/content/open-research/attributing-system-wide-metrics-to-processes.md

 - sudo perf stat -a stress -c 1 -t 2 => ~ 6.900.000.000 Cycles
     + Also there is a value called "CPU Clock" which is very interesting!
 This is time that the CPU has actually spent!

+## Summary: When to pick which?
+- In burst loads, like for instance a server that has significant idle time the CPU will usually go into TurboBoost when a request comes in.
+Here Instruction Cycle measurement will be better.
+- When having a very steadily loaded machine at around 70-80% utliziation time measurements are the easier and good enough way to go
+- When having a fully loaded machine around 90% or 100% or even doing High Performance Computing then time measurement might be the better way to go.

-So although in servers the instruction counter is blocked the CPU clock is still possible!
+TODO: So although in servers the instruction counter is blocked the CPU clock is still possible!
 So the cpu-clock and task-clock in perf look very interesting!